 Steve Bruce will always thank Mike Ashley for giving him a chance at Newcastle

+Newcastle manager Steve Bruce says he will always thank Mike Ashley for giving him opportunity

 The Magpies’ head coach will celebrate 1,000 games in management on Sunday when he leads the club he supported as a boy into Premier League battle with Tottenham after surviving one of the most brutal weeks of his career to date.